-Before Fortnite stole its shine, there was a decent stretch of time where PUBG dominated as the most popular battle royale game, leading towards its early adoption as an esport.
+Before Fortnite stole its spotlight, there was a decent stretch of time where PUBG dominated, as the most popular battle royale game, leading towards its early adoption as an esport.
 And although console and PC lobbies remain populated to this day, the existence of a free-to-play mobile version of PUBG has been a deciding factor in the game’s continued relevance.

 Mortal Kombat 11 (PS4, Xbox One, Switch, PC)

 Mortal Kombat 11 is more than just an awesome fighting game, it’s arguably the best entry in the series.
 Toting a roster of 25+ characters, many of which have been around since the very beginning, the game sees the return of series’ staples like Fatalities and Brutalities, in addition to new Fatal/Krushing Blows which give players an opportunity to comeback during challenging bouts.

 While there are a plethora of other fighters we could recommend, MK 11 remains a top-pick due to developer NetherRealm’s solid track record of supporting their games long after release.
 What’s more, you’d be hard-pressed to find another competitive fighter with as satisfyingly crunchy combat as MK11.